strimzi/proposals/058-zk-kraft-migration.md

 There is also no support to upgrade a KRaft-based Apache Kafka cluster to a newer version, but this missing piece is out of the scope for this proposal.

 Furthermore, if the user creates one or more `KafkaNodePool` custom resources to deploy KRaft controllers, the operator itself just creates the controller nodes and restarts the Kafka brokers to use them.
 ZooKeeper is not used anymore but no proper migration takes place (from ZooKeeper to KRaft metadata).
-Because of KRaft and related migration from ZooKeeper not supported yet, this leads to the following [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9108).
+Because KRaft and related migration from ZooKeeper is not supported yet, this leads to the following [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9108).

 The ZooKeeper to KRaft migration implementation is defined by [KIP-866](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration).
-The upstream Apache Kafka community documentation also provides a [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide showing how to run the procedure manually on your cluster not deployed via the Strimzi Cluster Operator.
+The upstream Apache Kafka community documentation also provides a [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide showing how to run a procedure manually on a cluster not deployed via the Strimzi Cluster Operator.

-One of the main points to highlight is that such a process doesn't support migration to a KRaft-based cluster running in "combined" mode:
+The key points to highlight about this migration process:

-* Cannot migrate from a ZooKeeper based configuration to a cluster with nodes hosting both controller and broker (so actually reducing the number of nodes by removing the ZooKeeper ones).
+* Migration to a KRaft-based cluster in "combined" mode is not supported.
+Specifically, migrating from a ZooKeeper-based configuration to a cluster with nodes serving as both controllers and brokers, resulting in a reduction of nodes by removing the ZooKeeper nodes, is not possible.
-* The migration works by having ZooKeeper nodes to be replaced by new KRaft controller nodes.
+* The migration works by having ZooKeeper nodes replaced by new KRaft controller nodes.
 * Supporting "combined" mode is actually one of the rejected [alternatives](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration#KIP866ZooKeepertoKRaftMigration-CombinedModeMigrationSupport) in KIP-866.

 It means that the user environment should be sized to host more nodes running in parallel, because during the migration process both ZooKeeper nodes and KRaft controllers will be running.
 The end of the migration will involve shutting down the ZooKeeper nodes reducing the resources consumption.

 After the migration, the users should be also able to migrate to use combined nodes for an additional reduction of resources, but that is out of the scope for this proposal.
+It is anyway not recommended for production workloads.

 ## Motivation

 The KRaft mode has been declared to be production-ready since Apache Kafka 3.3 release by the Apache Kafka project.
-Anyway, there are still missing features as reported in the official [documentation](https://kafka.apache.org/documentation/#kraft_missing).
+Despite this, there are still missing features as reported in the official [documentation](https://kafka.apache.org/documentation/#kraft_missing).
 The ZooKeeper mode has been deprecated after the Apache Kafka 3.5 version was released while providing the migration process to KRaft mode as preview.
 The coming Apache Kafka 3.6 release will have such a migration process supported as GA and the ZooKeeper mode will be supported until Apache Kafka 3.7 but removed after that.
 Starting from Apache Kafka 4.0 only KRaft mode will be supported.